RainbowMarks/rainbowmarks.github.io/_posts/2022-07-08-Ballwin-Cycles-Dirt-Crits-2022-3.md

 redirect_from:
   - "Events/2022/06/BallwinCyclesDirtCrits2022-3"
+description: "Recap of the 2nd Ballwin Cycles Dirt Crits event in Valley Park on July 7th, 2022.
+Don't miss our pictures, available for purchase."
 ---
 Ballwin Cycles Dirt Crits from 2 Timing Guys, second event down in Valley Park on July 7th, 2022

 [You can find these on our Facebook page](https://www.facebook.com/media/set/?vanity=rainbowmarksphoto&set=a.2662296380570538)